 Before I became an expressive artist, I was bored with myself.
-When I was with others, I did not often share myself honestly.
+I did not often share myself honestly.
 I was a people pleaser.
 I used to feel that I could only be myself when I was alone.
-When I discovered intuitive creativity, I invented daily creative practices to keep me honest.
+When I discovered intuitive creativity, my daily creative practices kept me honest.
 My private creative time was a sacred point in my day where I was raw, open, alive, messy, angry, sad, wild, inspired and joyful.
-I still create everyday.
-I still feel the need to live deeply within the expressive arts process.
+And, over 20 years later, I still create every day.
+I love to live deep within the expressive arts process.

 2. Be Expressive in the World.

-As I expressed myself more in my private time, I changed socially.
-My body shifted.
+As I expressed myself more honestly in my private journals, I changed socially.
 I felt taller - more real - and my speaking voice changed.
-To my surprise, my honest art and writing journals would suddenly speak through my voice in social settings.
-I became more interesting to myself and others.
-Instead of pandering to the ego comfort in myself and other people, I found myself taking more risks to tell the truth in my relationships.
+To my surprise, my honest voice would speak out in social settings.
+Suddenly, I became more interesting to myself and others.
+Instead of pandering to the ego comfort in myself and other people, I found myself taking more risks to tell my truth.

 3. Share Share Share!

-It was a very vulnerable blog as I wanted to be a living demonstration of the expressive arts process.
-There was not much talk of spontaneous creativity on the internet back then, but slowly I found my truth through sharing my honest creativity with others.
-I gathered interest, colleagues and friends along the way.
+I wanted to be a living demonstration of the expressive arts process.
+There was not much talk about spontaneous creativity on the internet back then, but slowly I gathered interest, colleagues, and friends along the way.

 4. Connect Connect Connect!